Hyperboloid structure: Work of Shukhov

 At least as early as 1911, Shukhov began experimenting with the concept of forming a tower out of stacked sections of hyperboloids.
 Stacking the sections permitted the form of the tower to taper more at the top, with a less pronounced "waist" between the shape-defining rings at bottom and top.
 Increasing the number of sections would increase the tapering of the overall form, to the point that it began to resemble a cone.

-By 1918 Shukhov had developed this concept into the design of a nine-section stacked hyperboloid radio transmission tower in Moscow.
+By 1918 Shukhov had developed this concept into the design of a nine-section stacked hyperboloid radio broadcasting tower in Moscow.
 Shukhov designed a 350m tower, which would have surpassed the Eiffel Tower in height by 50m, while using less than a quarter of the amount of material.
 His design, as well as the full set of supporting calculations analyzing the hyperbolic geometry and sizing the network of members, was completed by February 1919.
 However, the 2200 tons of steel required to build the tower to 350m were not available.
 In July 1919, Lenin decreed that the tower should be built to a height of 150m, and the necessary steel was to be made available from the army's supplies.
 Construction of the smaller tower with six stacked hyperboloids began within a few months, and Shukhov Tower was completed by March 1922.